Joanna KeelMay 22, 2024

 Managers must support change and instill confidence

 Big ideas, process assessments, and thoughtful adjustments will be the enablers of success.
 Managers should advocate for courageous decisions that help their team become more confident and efficient while recruiting and hiring top talent.
-By creating an environment that’s open to new ideas and change, TA teams can continually evolve and meet ever-changing business needs.
+By creating an environment that’s open to new ideas and change, TA teams can continually evolve and meet everchanging business needs.

 Top talents' expectations have drastically changed

-Organizations will need to showcase what they offer in a way that stands out among competitors: upskilling, work-life flexibility, inclusion, a well-communicated value proposition, and an employee experience that provides a sense of purpose, growth, and pride.
+It takes a well-balanced TA team to provide a candidate experience that meets the mark.
+But don’t forget candidates become employees and based on their experience during the recruiting process, they may expect a lot from their future employer.
+Organizations will need to showcase what they offer in a way that stands out among competitors: upskilling, work-life flexibility, inclusion, a well-communicated value proposition, and an employee experience that provides a sense of purpose and pride.
 A candidate experience that promises the modern demands of top talent can make or break their acceptance of a job offer.

 AI and automation help deliver what candidates want